 Sheraton-Hong Kong Hotel, in which the group has 35% interest, continued to uphold its reputation among the elegant 5-star hotels in Hong Kong.
-During the Year, the Hotel has offered quarantine packages, achieving an improvement in average occupancy rate compared to last year.
+Due to the normalization of business and travel activities upon the lifting of international travel restrictions, the Hotel occupancy has seen strong bounce back starting from the first quarter of 2023.